-- All paid parish and school Personnel including all paid Personnel who provide services to the Diocese, or any diocesan parish, school, early childhood center, or other diocesan institution. - All volunteers who have contact with minors at the Diocese, parish, school or early childhood center, or any other diocesan institution.
-This includes adults who hold meetings with minors on church/school property, such as Boy/Girl Scout activities and overnight trips sponsored by schools or parishes.
+- All paid church personnel including all paid personnel who provide services to the Diocese, or any diocesan parish, school, early childhood center, or other diocesan institution. - All volunteers who have regular or frequent contact with children/youth at the Diocese, parish, school or early childhood center, or any other diocesan institution.
+This includes adults who hold meetings with children or youth on church/school property, such as Boy/Girl Scout activities and overnight trips sponsored by schools or parishes.

-High school students, ages 18-19, are not required to have criminal background checks if their participation in a youth event is solely as a student, that is, with no responsibility as an adult for supervision.
-If participating in an overnight trip, the student would room only with others age 18 and above, unless with family members.
+Students, ages 18-19, are not required to have criminal background checks if their participation in a youth event is solely as a student, that is, with no responsibility as an adult for supervision.
+If participating in an overnight trip, the student would room only with those age 18 and above unless with family members.